Skip To Main Content

 Honors & Advanced Placement

-Advanced Placement courses are offered in the following disciplines: English Language and Composition, English Literature and Composition, Calculus AB and BC, Biology, Physics, Statistics, Art: 2D, Art: Drawing, U.S. History, and Psychology.
-In addition to what our school offers, students are also able to take AP online courses offered through the AP4ME program.
-AP courses are open enrollment, and all students are required to take the exam.
+Advanced Placement courses are offered in the following disciplines: English Language and Composition, English Literature and Composition, Calculus AB and BC, African American Studies, Biology, Physics, Chemistry, Art: 2D, Art: Drawing, Art: 3D, U.S. History, and Psychology.
+AP courses are open enrollment, and students have the option to take the exam.
+In past years, students had the opportunity to take online AP courses offered through the AP4ME program.

 Dual Learning & Early College

-Early College opportunities are available to students who wish to take college courses while in high school through the University of Maine System, Southern Maine Community College, and St. Joseph’s College.
+Early College opportunities are available to students who wish to take college courses while in high school through the University of Maine System, Maine Community College System, and Saint Joseph’s College of Maine.

 Extended Learning Opportunities & Capstones Project